spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-cart-non-splittable-products-feature.md

 {% info_block warningBox "Verification" %}

-Once you are done with this step, add any Product with the quantity restrictions (Min Qty, Max Qty, Qty Interval to the Cart and try choosing its quantity outside the min-max range or such a quantity that does not correspond to Qty Interval.
+Once you are done with this step, add any product with the quantity restrictions (Min Qty, Max Qty, Qty Interval to the cart and try choosing its quantity outside the min-max range or such a quantity that does not correspond to Qty Interval.
 Then make sure the quantity you have chosen has been adjusted according to its restriction, and the corresponding message has been displayed.)

 {% endinfo_block %}